+-----Original Message-----

-----Original Message----From: Sent: Wednesday, April 24, 2019 3:41 PM To: Candice Benner <cbenner@csrd.bc.ca> Subject: Public hearing submission bylaw No. 2558 Public Hearing Submission - Bylaw No. 2558 The interest of property is affected by the proposed Bylaw No. 2558.
+From: Sent: Wednesday, April 24, 2019 3:41 PM To: Candice Benner <cbenner@csrd.bc.ca> Subject: Public hearing submission bylaw No. 2558

+Public Hearing Submission - Bylaw No. 2558

+The interest of property is affected by the proposed Bylaw No. 2558.
 This is one of the first commercial properties that people see when entering Falkland from the west end of town.
-Community planning and development and aesthetics should be considered when amending commercial zoning. no issues with the property being subdivided into 2 commercial lots and 2 residential lots, but the commercial zoning should not be amended to allow for sea can storage. concerned about the aesthetics of the commercial property affecting the community and lowering the property values in the surrounding area. apposed to this proposal.
+Community planning and development and aesthetics should be considered when amending commercial zoning.
+The property being subdivided into 2 commercial lots and 2 residential lots, but the commercial zoning should not be amended to allow for sea can storage.
+Concerned about the aesthetics of the commercial property affecting the community and lowering the property values in the surrounding area.
+The apposed to this proposal.

 Best regards,

-BL2558 PL20160000145

-From: Candice Benner To: Marianne Mertens

-Subject: FW: Salmon Valley Land Use Date: Tuesday, April 23, 2019 2:37:48 PM
+From:Candice BennerTo:Marianne MertensSubject:FW: Salmon Valley Land UseDate:Tuesday, April 23, 2019 2:37:48 PM writing to express wishes that Salmon Valle Land Use Amendment 674816 Bylaw 25587 in Falkland,Bc be not permitted. feel it be an eyesore especially as you are coming into our town.